jradavenport/jradavenport.github.io/research.md

 show_in_nav: true
 ---

 My research interests generally involve large datasets of stars, time domain astronomy, and stellar populations.
-Stars and stellar populations are the fundamental building-blocks of galaxies, and I enjoy the using large databases to understand the history of our Galaxy.
+Stars and stellar populations are the fundamental building-blocks of galaxies, and I enjoy the using large databases of these tracers to understand the history of our Galaxy.

 <!-- My [MS thesis](http://adsabs.harvard.edu/abs/2010ApJ...711..559D) work was studying the open cluster M67 with a powerful algorithm for separating the cluster population from the background field stars.